renecartaya/Machine-Learning-basic-tools/README.md

 Some of the datasets used in the examples here are borrowed from José Portilla from Pierian Data.

-The folder includes some set of data to be used as sample for the testing of the tools, as is the case of the file "Adverstising.csv"
+The folder includes some set of data to be used as sample for the testing of the tools, as is the case of the files:

+ 1) Adverstising.csv
+ 2) hearing_test.csv